Do you want to limit dashboard access in WordPress?

 Protecting WordPress Admin Directory With .htaccess

-Another way to protect the WordPress admin directory is by adding another layer of password protection.
+Another way to protect the WordPress admin panel is by adding another layer of password protection.
 This method asks users to provide a username and password before they can enter the wp-admin directory.

 This method does not offer a user interface to control which users can access the admin area.
 However, it is generally considered more secure.